 If you have a higher-than-average risk of breast cancer and you're taking (or thinking about taking) tamoxifen, you might want to ask your doctor about this study.
 Together you can decide if and for how long tamoxifen treatment makes sense for you.

-Visit the Breastcancer.org Protective Measures for Women at High Risk page to learn more about ways to lower breast cancer risk if your risk is considered to be higher than average.
+Visit the Breastcancer.org Lower Your Risk section to learn more about ways to lower breast cancer risk if your risk is considered to be higher than average.